Your Baby’s Health and Checks

 Two Types of Newborn Screening Available

-Newborn screening includes the Heel Prick Test, which checks for six medical conditions, and the Newborn Hearing Screening, which checks for hearing loss in one or both ears.
+Newborn screening includes the Heel Prick Test, which checks for a range of medical conditions, and the Newborn Hearing Screening, which checks for hearing loss in one or both ears.
 Both are carried out shortly after birth, ideally before your baby goes home from hospital.

 Bloodspot Screening (Heel Prick Test)